-- 4. Double-click an access point to connect to it (or click it and click Connect). - 5.
-Enter a network security key (password) if required, and click Next. - 6.
-You can choose to share or connect to devices or not. - 8.
+- 4. Double-click an access point to connect to it (or click it and click Connect). - Enter a network security key (password) if required, and click Next. - 6.
+You can choose to find other devices or not. - 7.
+When you are connected to the network access point it will display ConnectedConnected. - 8.
 Select any connected network and click Disconnect to disconnect from a connected access point.